-- ✓ Seven of eleven current directors are independent.
-Each of our non-independent directors hold a substantial investment in the Company. - ✓ Female and minority directors comprise over 36% of our Board. - Each of the Audit, Compensation and Governance Committees is comprised entirely of independent directors. - All directors attended 100% of meetings of the Board and committees of the Board on which they served (including Mr. Cornell who attended all meetings after his election to the Board). - The directors regularly hold executive sessions at each Board and committee meeting. - ✓ We have a mandatory retirement policy for directors. - Annually, we review our committee charters and Corporate Governance Guidelines. - ✓ We have a separate Chairman and CEO. - Our Chairman is independent and provides independent oversight of senior management and Board matters. - ✓ All 10 directors elected by the common stockholders are elected annually based on a plurality of the votes cast in uncontested elections, with a director resignation policy requiring a letter of resignation from a director if such director receives a greater number of "withhold" votes than "for" votes in his or her election. - ✓ The Board and each committee annually conducts a thorough selfassessment process focused on Board or committee performance, respectively. - ✓ We are committed to Board refreshment.
-Since 2015, we have added three new independent directors. - ✓ We have active risk oversight by the Board and committees. - Our Board is actively engaged in managing talent and long-term succession planning for senior leadership and directors.
+encoure fanotioning ef our board of Directors.
+Some migningnis of our corporate governance practices are instea below.
+Seven of eleven current directors are independent.
+Each of our non-independent directors hold a substantial investment in the Company.
+Female and minority directors comprise over 36% of our Board.
+Each of the Audit, Compensation and Governance Committees is comprised entirely of independent directors.
+All directors attended 100% of meetings of the Board and committees of the Board on which they served (including Mr. Cornell who attended all meetings after his election to the Board).
+The directors regularly hold executive sessions at each Board and committee meeting.
+We have a mandatory retirement policy for directors.
+Annually, we review our committee charters and Corporate Governance Guidelines.
+Board Structure and We have a separate Chairman and CEO.
+Governance Our Chairman is independent and provides independent oversight of senior management and Board matters.
+All 10 directors elected by the common stockholders are elected annually based on a plurality of the votes cast in uncontested elections, with a director resignation policy requiring a letter of resignation from a director if such director receives a greater number of "withhold" votes than "for" votes in his or her election.
+The Board and each committee annually conducts a thorough self-assessment process focused on Board or committee performance, respectively.
+We are committed to Board refreshment.
+Since 2015, we have added three new independent directors.
+We have active risk oversight by the Board and committees.
+Our Board is actively engaged in managing talent and long-term succession planning for senior leadership and directors.
+Corporate Responsibility We have a comprehensive ethics program with standards of business conduct that help guide and promote good governance, responsible business practices and the highest standards of integrity.
+We have stock ownership guidelines of 5x the annual cash retainer for our non-employee directors.
+Stock Ownership We have stock ownership guidelines of 5x base salary for the CEO and 3x base salary for other NEOs.
+We prohibit hedging and pledging of our Company securities by directors and executive officers.